sharonpamela/technologybootcamp/lab_network_configuration/lab_network_configuration.rst

 Configure Network
 +++++++++++++++++

-In this exercise, we intentionally use an invalid VLANs so no communication is possible from VMs placed on the network.
+In this exercise, we intentionally use invalid VLANs so no communication is possible from VMs placed on the network.

 .. note::